 In case 1, three participants agreed detailed action plans to achieve improvements.
 A month later they reported that this had helped them to move on.
 They were re-establishing working relationships based on clearer expectations.
-Phil fed back that he had felt well supported in his mediations and that they had an immediate positive impact on his emotional and mental wellbeing.
+Phil fed back that he had felt well supported in his mediations.
+He said they had had an immediate positive impact on his emotional and mental wellbeing.
 Four weeks on, he was continuing to feel that benefit.

 Improved mental wellbeing

 In case 2, Catherine and Stuart came up with a strategy to address their original concerns.
 They also identified ways to improve collaboration in the wider team.
 Afterwards, Catherine expressed relief that the mediation had gone so well.
 Four weeks later she reported that it had met all of her hopes, including improving her mental wellbeing.
 Her return to work was going to plan.
-With Stuart’s support, fences had been mended with her junior colleague and she was enjoying being back.
+With Stuart’s support, she had mended fences with her junior colleague and was enjoying being back.

 Stuart was equally pleased at the outcome.
-He told us that he had been struck by the value of ‘hearing each other out’ in mediation and had applied this to the conversation he facilitated between Catherine and her colleague.
+He told us that he had been struck by the value of ‘hearing each other out’ in mediation.
+He had gone on to apply that to the conversation he facilitated between Catherine and her colleague.